apache/skywalking-banyandb-java-client/README.md

 // tag name specifies the indexed tag indexRule.addTag("db.instance");
 // create the index rule "db.instance"
-client.defineIndexRules(stream, beginAt, expireAt, indexRule);
+client.defineIndexRules(stream, indexRule);
 ```

+For convenience, `BanyanDBClient.defineIndexRule` supports binding multiple index rules with a single call.
-where multiple index rules are supported.
-Internally, an `IndexRuleBinding` is created automatically for users,
-which will be active between `beginAt` and `expireAt`.
+Internally, an `IndexRuleBinding` is created automatically for users, which will be active between `beginAt` and `expireAt`.
+With this shorthand API, the indexRuleBinding object will be active from the time it is created to the far future (i.e. `2099-01-01 00:00:00.000 UTC`).

 ### Measure